-The LinkApi Code Builder is the main tool that will help build integrations, giving you full control of your data.
+The LinkApi Code Builder is the main tool that will help you build integrations, giving you full control of your data.
 Use our SDK to improve your work time -- coding less and building even more.
 In this guide we will present the feature and how to use it.

 In the main menu, access the Builder tab and choose between Automation or API projects.
 If you don't have any, it's time to create a new one.
 Learn more about Projects

 - Use this sidebar to navigate between the Code Builder and other project configurations.

 - Your project's Dependencies.
 These are your files from the Packages list that you selected creating your project.
 You can extend, snippet and edit them if you want.
-There are different actions on each snippets, depending on the file you're editing.
+There are different actions on each snippet, depending on the file you're editing.
 Try them all!

 - Change branches between development and master.
 Build and code freely in the dev branch and just publish to the final users when you're ready.
 The master branch is read-only.

 - The Action Bar will adapt for every different file you're editing.
 Sync, Clone, Save and Commit your project, among other actions.
 You have to publish your automations to put them to work.

 - Use our SDK Snippets to increase your productivity.
 Just one click to copy and utilize useful functions to your project.
 Know more about Snippets.